melwinmpk/Snowflake_Internal_Stage_DataPipeline/README.md

 	</ul>

 </ul>
 <p> Note: This Source Data is from another Project.
-To know more about source Data please refer <a href='https://github.com/melwinmpk/AmazonBooks_DataPipeline?tab=readme-ov-file#amazonbookdata_datapipeline'>AmazonBooks_DataPipeline</a>  </p>
+To know more about how source data is generated please refer <a href='https://github.com/melwinmpk/AmazonBooks_DataPipeline?tab=readme-ov-file#amazonbookdata_datapipeline'>AmazonBooks_DataPipeline</a>  </p>
 <p>The Airflow Dag Ids for respective Tables are</p>
 <ul>
 	<li>amazone_books</li>